NREL/ReEDS-2.0/docs/aws_deployment.md

     python reeds_server/server.py
     ```

-3. Third deploy the frontend dashboard.
+2. Second deploy the frontend dashboard.
 If this the first time running your frontend application install dependencies first.
 Update the config.js inside `reeds_ui/src/config.js` to change the URLS.
 It should look something like this.

     ```
     export default {